On this page

 We use performance indicators on our cases and measures to monitor how well we meet our objectives, support operational improvement, and provide transparency.

 We publish these indicators quarterly.
-You can read our December 2020 report [343KB PDF].
+You can read our March 2021 report 261KB PDF].

 - September 2020 report [351KB PDF]